angular/angular/aio/content/guide/testing.md

   <tr>

     <td style="vertical-align: top">
-      <a id="testbed-initTestEnvironment"></a>
+      {@a testbed-initTestEnvironment}
       <code>initTestEnvironment</code>
     </td>

     <td>

       Initialize the testing environment for the entire test run.

-            The testing shims (`karma-test-shim`, `browser-test-shim`) call it for you
-            so there is rarely a reason for you to call it yourself.
+      The testing shims (`karma-test-shim`, `browser-test-shim`) call it for you so there is rarely a reason for you to call it yourself.

       You may call this method _exactly once_.
-If you must change
-            this default in the middle of your test run, call `resetTestEnvironment` first.
+If you must change this default in the middle of your test run, call `resetTestEnvironment` first.

       Specify the Angular compiler factory, a `PlatformRef`, and a default Angular testing module.
-            Alternatives for non-browser platforms are available in the general form
+      Alternatives for non-browser platforms are available in the general form `@angular/platform-<platform_name>/testing/<platform_name>`.
-            `@angular/platform-<platform_name>/testing/<platform_name>`.
     </td>

   </tr>